OfficeDev/Microsoft-Teams-Samples/samples/graph-rsc/nodeJs/Readme.md

 ## Setup
 1) Register your app with Microsoft identity platform via the Azure AD portal (AAD app registration in Azure portal)
     - Your app must be registered in the Azure AD portal to integrate with the Microsoft identity platform and call Microsoft Graph APIs.
 See [Register an application with the Microsoft identity platform](https://docs.microsoft.com/graph/auth-register-app-v2).

+**Note** -  Make sure you have added `TeamsAppInstallation.ReadForUser.All` as Application level permission for the app.

 2) Clone the repository